Blockchain for Beginners: What is Blockchain?

 You may have heard of the word ‘blockchain’ before but not really understood what it is.

 Often when you hear blockchain mentioned it’s when people are discussing cryptocurrency, particularly Bitcoin.
 That’s because while bitcoin is a cryptocurrency, Bitcoin is also a technology that supports it, and more importantly is one of the first blockchains.

 Blockchains have been getting attention for many reasons as we’ll discuss in this post, but one of those core themes is decentralisation.

-We don't often stop to think about it, but we place a great deal of trust in third parties -- be they banks or other payment services -- to authenticate, approve and keep records of our transactions.
-We ask -- and pay them -- to keep our accounts and protect our interests.
+We don't often stop to think about it, but we place a great deal of trust in third parties - be they banks or other services - to authenticate, approve and keep records of our transactions.
+We ask and pay them to manage our accounts and protect our interests.